Razyapoo/KGBClusteringDocumentation/research_documentation.md

 <h4 id="nodes-edges-eliminations">Elimination of redundant nodes and edges.
 Sparsification</h4>

-This technique is used to compress the original graph.
-Remove all redundant nodes without changing the graph structure.
+This technique is used to compress the original graph, remove all redundant nodes without changing the graph structure.

 A key difference between graph compression and graph summarization is that graph summarization focuses on finding structural patterns within the original graph, whereas graph compression focuses on compressions the original graph to be as small as possible.

 <h4 id="summarization">Summarization</h4>

 Graph summarization transforms graphs into more compact representations while preserving structural patterns.
-They often produce either summary graphs in the form of supergraphs or sparsified graphs, or a list of independent structures.
-Supergraphs are the most common product, which consist of supernodes and original nodes and are connected by edges and superedges, which represent aggregate edges between nodes and supernodes [[5]](#references).
+They produce summary graphs in the form of supergraphs.
+Supergraphs are the most common representation, which consists of supernodes and original nodes that are connected by edges and superedges that represent aggregated original edges [[5]](#references).

-As was mentioned in the [Elimination of redundant nodes and edges](#nodes-edges-eliminations) section above, sparsification technique removes unimportant nodes and edges from the graph that are difficult to recover, so I decided to continue exploring grouping/aggregation summarization methods.
+As was mentioned in the [Elimination of redundant nodes and edges](#nodes-edges-eliminations) section above, sparsification technique removes unimportant (redundant) nodes and edges from the graph that are difficult to recover, so we decided to continue exploring grouping/aggregation summarization methods.

 <h4 id="clustering">Clustering</h4>

 Graph clustering is the process of grouping the nodes of the graph into clusters, taking into account edge and node structures of the graph in such a way that there are several edges within each cluster and very few (or even no edges) between clusters [[6]](#references).
 Graph clustering clusters the nodes based on their similarity measure.

 <h4 id="coarsening">Coarsening</h4>

-Its goal is to replace the original graph by one which has fewer nodes, but whose structure and characteristics are similar to those of the original graph.
+The goal of this method is to replace the original graph by one which has fewer nodes, but whose structure and characteristics are similar to those of the original graph.
 Usually nodes with similar properties are grouped into a clusters.
 These similarity clusters form the new nodes of the coarsened graph and are hence termed as supernodes [[7]](#references).

 <h3 id="condensation">Condensation</h3>